nanocad-lab/DeepFlow/PLAN.md

 This achieves topology‑portable, contention‑aware communication times **without** replacing DeepFlow’s scheduler or compute model and **without** complex in‑place rollback during execution.

 ---

+## GEMM‑First Note (M1)

+- Focus M1 on GEMMs: When `network_backend.model = astra`, GEMM internal communication in `getR(…)` routes to AstraSim Analytical via `astrasim_integration.run_cache_astrasim` instead of the built‑in ring math.
+- Scope: Only GEMM paths are switched; LLM/LSTM remain on DeepFlow’s analytical model until M2–M4.
+- Config: Use existing YAML keys under `network_backend` (e.g., `model: astra`, `astra.backend: analytical`, `astra.mode: isolated`, and optional `astra.collectives`).
+- Behavior: If AstraSim is unavailable or errors, we automatically fall back to the default calculation to preserve runability.
+- Deliverable: No change in defaults; enabling the flag affects GEMM comms only.

 ## 1) What these tools are (one page each)